Explicit Pseudo-K\"ahler Metrics on Flag Manifolds: Abstract

 \section{Abstract}

 The coadjoint orbits of compact Lie groups each carry a canonical (positive definite) Kähler structure, famously used to realize the group's irreducible representations in holomorphic sections of appropriate line bundles (Borel-Weil theorem).
 Less studied are the (indefinite) invariant \emph{pseudo}-Kähler structures they also admit, which can be used to realize the same representations in higher cohomology of the sections (Bott's theorem).
 Using ``eigenflag'' embeddings, we give a very explicit description of these metrics in the case of the unitary group.
-As a byproduct we show that $U_n/(U_{n_1}\times\cdots\times U_{n_k})$ has exactly $k!$ invariant complex structures, a count which seems to have hitherto escaped attention. \subclass{14M15 \and 17B08 \and 32M10 \and 32Q15 \and 53C50}
+As a byproduct we show that $U_n/(U_{n_1}\times\cdots\times U_{n_k})$ has exactly $k!$ invariant complex structures, a count which seems to have hitherto escaped attention. \subclass{14M15 \and 17B08 \and 32M10 \and 32Q15 \and 53C50} \keywords{Coadjoint orbit \and Unitary group \and Pseudo-Kähler manifold \and Homogeneous complex manifold \and Flag manifold}